-This calls me to be a good parent.
 When I’m being a bit facetious, I describe good parenting as “love and grammar,” but that’s a big part of it.
 My job is to show my children love, but also teach them the basics of, well, life.
 At their young age, it’s simple lessons – how to be polite, how to use the bathroom.
 As they grow, I’ll push how they think and how they express those thoughts to others.

 After that, my best opportunity to make a mark on the world is through my writing.
 By some stroke of luck, The Simple Dollar has given me an opening – an opportunity to share my writing with a large audience.

-This calls me to push myself to be a good writer.
 Sure, I post a lot of articles for free on The Simple Dollar, but that’s just part of what I write.
 I write some freelance articles.
 I’ve written a book and started writing a second one.
 I’ve written some unpublished fiction, too, and on top of that I also journal extensively and also try out some writing exercises from time to time.
 I’m a big believer in the “fifty pounds of pottery makes you a better potter” theory, so I write.
 And read.
 And write.
 And edit.
 And write some more.
 Eventually, I hope to be able to write things – hopefully, a lot of things – that transcend my life and last for a very long time.

 My other avenue for leaving behind a mark is sharing what gifts I have in a public forum.
 For me, that means being involved in volunteerism, particularly in starting such projects and managing them for the long term.

-This calls me to dig into opportunities in the community – and create my own.
-I’ve already started doing this by participating in a number of community organizations and activities, and I have a few ideas for initiatives that I want to start in the future.
+> I’ve already started doing this by participating in a number of community organizations and activities, and I have a few ideas for initiatives that I want to start in the future.